ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Measurements can be noisy, categories can oversimplify, and important context can be missing.
+&nbsp;     Measurements can be noisy, categories can oversimplify, and important context can be missing or unrecorded.

-&nbsp;     Sometimes the most important factor is not recorded at all.

 &nbsp;   </p>